-After you register for the Credential Assembly Service (CAS), you must have a separate transcript sent to LSAC directly from each undergraduate and graduate institution you attended in the United States, its territories, or Canada.
-Applicants are advised to wait until they have completed at least six semesters of undergraduate work before requesting transcripts.
+After you register for the Credential Assembly Service (CAS), you must have a separate transcript sent to LSAC directly from each undergraduate and graduate institution you attended in the United States, its territories/associated states, or Canada.

-Law schools require you to send all transcripts from the following institutions you may have attended:
+Law schools require transcripts from the following institutions you have attended:

 - community colleges

 - institutions attended for summer or evening courses

 - institutions attended even though a degree was never received

 - institutions from which you took college-level courses while in high school even though they were for high school credit